Aluminum Tubing Aluminum Tubing

 Common use cases for aluminum pipe include:

-While tubing is typically structural, pipe is functional in the sense of directing substances or acting as a protective channel.
+While tubing is often used for a display function, pipe is functional in the sense of directing substances or acting as a protective channel.
 That’s why tubing is generally preferred by companies building frames, displays, or telescoping parts, while pipe is reserved for plumbing, air systems, or custom mechanical builds.

 Selecting the Right Tubing for Your Project